 Commonly seen on hot, sunny days.
 The plant needs more water.
 Pepper plants love full sun, but they can get large and do need a lot of water.
-Watering early morning and evening after sun has lowered are the best times.
-Avoid overhead watering when sun is strong.
-If plant is very dehydrated during mid-day, use a watering can to get water directly to the soil near plant.
+Watering early morning and in the evening after sun has lowered are the best times.
+Avoid overhead watering when the sun is strong.
+If the plant is very dehydrated during mid-day, use a watering can to get water directly to the soil near the plant.
 Even a significantly dehydrated plant will make a quick recovery with water and the lowering of the sun.

 If droopy leaves are common mid-day, either increase watering amount or frequency.
-If in a pot, transplanting into a larger pot, adding more soil to the existing pot, or moving the pot to a shadier location can help.
+If in a pot, transplanting into a larger pot, adding more soil to the existing pot, or moving the pot to a slightly shadier location can help.
 Common plant dehydration will likely result in reduced growth and lower yield.

-This is a classic sign of over-watering -- usually combined with insufficient drainage.
+This is a classic sign of over-watering – usually combined with insufficient drainage.
 Typically, we'll see this with potted plants that have either no, or insufficient, drainage holes combined with a few days of heavy rain.
 Step one is to remedy any drainage issue.
-Then, discontinue watering and let the soil drain out.
+Then, discontinue watering and let the soil dry out.
 You may lose a few leaves, but if addressed early, the plant should make a full recovery.

 Likely this is a viral infection called Mosaic, or Cucumber Mosaic.
 These viruses are transmitted by aphids, cucumber beetles and other tiny insects that suck the sap from plants.
-Aphids are usually most active during temperatures of 70-85 degrees Fahrenheit.
-Mosaic usually results in stunted growth as well as less and poor quality of fruit.
+Aphids are usually most active during temperatures of 70-85°F. Mosaic usually results in stunted growth as well as less and poor quality of fruit.
 Unfortunately, there is no cure for this disease.
 Furthermore, this disease can be transmitted via the above mentioned insects to nearby plants.
 As such, affected plants should be removed, then burned or thrown away.
-While we hate the thought of giving up on one of our plants, after pulling, we see the affected plant’s tiny, undersized root system and know the plant didn't have much hope.
+While we hate the thought of giving up on one of our plants, after pulling, we see the affected plant’s tiny, vastly undersized root system and know the plant didn't have any hope.

 It’s said this virus can live within the soil for up to a year.
 As such, removed plants should not be composted and the affected soil should be not be used for another pepper or tomato plant for a year.
 Also, keep soil free from weeds during that time as weeds can give refuge to the virus.
 Adding it to garden bed or landscaping area with other types of plants is usually a good option.

 Usually, this is due to the plant having a calcium deficiency.
-Work a generous amount of bone meal into the soil.
-Then water.
+Work a generous amount of bone meal into the soil, then water.
 Normally, you'll notice an improvement within a week or two.

 Leaves with holes in them are a telltale sign that garden slugs are feeding on your pepper plants.
 In most cases, leaf damage is minor and not worth worry.
 Though, with damp and slightly shady conditions, garden slugs can be a nuisance.
 If the leaf damage gets significant (leaves start looking like Swiss cheese), it's time to take action.
 Left unchecked, slugs can kill a small plant.